Striveworks/valor/docs/index.md

 ```

 **Q. Why am I getting GDAL driver errors?**

 **A.** For some computations (mostly involving rasters), Valor requires the PostGIS database to have all GDAL drivers enabled.
-The Valor back end attempts to enable these but it might not have permission depending on your specific setup.
+The Valor back end attempts to enable these drivers, but it might not have permission depending on your specific setup.
 If you encounter this error, [see here](https://postgis.net/docs/postgis_gdal_enabled_drivers.html) for ways to enable the drivers directly in the PostGIS instance.